jpriniski/CMV/Study2/glossaries/readme.md

   return new_lines
 ```

+We also did some additional cleaning for terms that were missed by the algorithim.
+For example, changing words like 'type i error' to 'type one error'.

 ### Step 3: Adding lemmas
 We used WordNet lemmatizer to add the noun, verb, and adjective forms of terms to our glossary.